To promote the fantastic arts and provide an annual showcase for contemporary artists.

 Spectrum doesn't exist to categorize or define fantastic art; rather, it exists to honor the imaginations of very special artists who delight in helping us see the world in a wonderfully different light.
 It's our job to help them reach a wider appreciative audience.

-Arnie and Cathy Fenner, who for twenty years had spearheaded the ongoing Spectrum annual publications, announced at the second "Spectrum Fantastic Art Live" event in May 2013 the transition of the book to a new director, editor and publisher.
-Beginning with Spectrum 21, John Fleskes of Flesk Publications will assume those responsibilities.
+Arnie and Cathy Fenner, who for twenty years had spearheaded the ongoing Spectrum annual publications, announced at the second "Spectrum Fantastic Art Live" event in May 2013 the transition of the book to a the director, editor and publisher, John Fleskes of Flesk Publications, who assumed those responsibilities for Spectrum 21-27.
+With Spectrum 28, Arnie and Cathy Fenner have resumed the position as directors and editors.

 Spectrum will continue to evolve and improve with each volume.
 Many frequently asked questions are answered on the FAQ page, but feel free to contact us if you have a topic we haven't addressed.